trek-view/basecamp/_posts/2022-06-24-roll-level-of-gopro-photo-no-gpmd-part-1.md

 You can see clear patterns as the camera rolls around the `y` axis.

-As the roll increases to 45 the sine wave gets increasingly distorted.
-As it reaches 90 degrees the curve gets flatter and it gets closer to a square wave.
-As it gets closer to 135 degrees, the sine wave flattens again, and this time is a horizontal mirror of the 45 degree wave.
+As the roll increases to 45 degrees the sine wave gets increasingly distorted.
+As it reaches 90 degrees the curve gets closer to a square wave.
+As it gets closer to 135 degrees, the sine wave flattens again (and is a horizontal mirror of the 45 degree wave).

 As a human, this pattern is fairly easy to spot assuming a good proportion of a horizon is visible and fairly level.
-It gets a bit more complicated when there are obstructions to the horizon.
+It gets a bit more complicated when there are obstructions to the horizon or the photos is in an enclosed space.

 #### Dealing with obstructions to the horizon

+As almost all our photos are taken outdoors, I won't consider photos taken indoors in these posts.

-Here is a photo taken along a ridge line.
+Regarding obstructions, here is a photo taken along a ridge line.

 <img class="img-fluid" src="/assets/images/blog/2022-06-24/GSAD0340-annotated.jpg" alt="Example Roll 315 Degrees" title="Example Roll 315 Degrees" />